DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 test.only('Fixture2Test2', () => {});
 test('Fixture2Test3', () => {});

-// Only tests in Fixture1 and the Fixture2Test2 test will run
+// Only tests in Fixture1 and the Fixture2Test2 test are run
 ```